GREGGY LUBIN, MSN, RN-BC, WCC, DAPWCA

 In 2016, he has been military deployed in Kuwait and Afghanistan; served respectively as a MedSurg Nurse and a Medical Operations Officer.

 In 2017, Mr Lubin worked as a Wound/Ostomy Nurse consultant at the Veterans Affairs (VA) hospital in Richmond, Virginia.
-In June of that same year, he has been promoted to Captain at the United States Army Reserve and continued to serve his country with competency, pride and leadership.

 Mr Lubin, has acquired the status of Diplomate of the American Professional Wound Care Association, and has demonstrated proficiency in his field.
 He has a great interest in research and teaching and has become recognized as a leader.